neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Dream Scenario.md

 ---

 # Dream Scenario (2023)

-A hapless family man finds his life turned upside down when millions of strangers suddenly start seeing him in their dreams.
+​​A hapless family man finds his life turned upside down when millions of strangers suddenly start seeing him in their dreams.
 When his nighttime appearances take a nightmarish turn, Paul is forced to navigate his newfound stardom.

+**7.4** on [object Object]